Congratulations to Florence, voted the People’s Choice for the best Oregon Coast getaway by readers of The Oregonian and OregonLive.com.

 Sara Kremer wrote on The Oregonian’s Facebook page: “Florence, Oregon, is our slice of heaven!!!”

 Though starting in last place on that Monday morning, Florence rose steadily to the top until voting closed Tuesday night.
+Finally the People’s Choice award was decided.
 Florence won 21 percent of the vote, followed by Bandon with 18 percent, Newport with 10.74 percent, and Cannon Beach with just more than 10 percent.

 Oregonian staff photographer Thomas Boyd wrote that he never tires of Florence, and always tries to take a stroll on Bay Street.